Nexmo/nexmo-developer/_tutorials/dispatch-user-fallback.md

 ## Source code

 The Python source code for this project is available in the Nexmo Community [GitHub repository](https://github.com/nexmo-community/dispatch-user-fallback).
-Two use cases are actually included in the codebase, but this tutorial only describes `case-2`.
+Three use cases are actually included in the codebase, but this tutorial only describes `case-2`.
 The code for `case-2` specifically can be found [here](https://github.com/nexmo-community/dispatch-user-fallback/tree/master/case-2).
-There are just two files - the configuration file, `config.json` and the application, `app.py`.
+There are just two files - the sample configuration file, `sample.json` and the application, `app.py`.

-> **NOTE:** You should also run the [webhook server](https://github.com/nexmo-community/dispatch-user-fallback/blob/master/case-1/server.py) from `case-1` to ensure that webhooks are acknowledged - this prevents clogging the callback queue with unacknowledged webhook retries.
+> **IMPORTANT:** You should also run the [webhook server](https://github.com/nexmo-community/dispatch-user-fallback/blob/master/case-1/server.py) from `case-1` to ensure that webhooks are acknowledged - this prevents clogging the callback queue with unacknowledged webhook retries.

 ## Prerequisites